RetroReversing/retroReversing/pages/articles/TechniquesAndTutorials/GDBReversing.md

 ### DDD (Data Display Debugger)
 DDD is a popular graphical debugger front-end for GDB.
 It provides a visual representation of data structures, making it easier to inspect variables.
 DDD supports multiple programming languages and includes features such as source code highlighting, breakpoints, and a powerful interface for interacting with GDB.

+### Ghidra
+Newer versions of Ghidra also support GDB debugging, here is an article explaining how to set it up for Game Boy Advance: [A first look at Ghidra's Debugger - Game Boy Advance Edition | Wrongbaud's Blog](https://wrongbaud.github.io/posts/ghidra-debugger/)

+It uses the mGBA emulator as it provides a GDB stub which can be connected to Ghidra (through gdb-multiarch).
+The next session will explain what GDB stubs are and what they are used for.

 ---
 # GDB Stubs